Undline/UndChain/M3L_GSS.md

 - **Poll Widget**: Presents a multiple-choice question and shows aggregated results.
 - **Status Bar**: Displays relevant statistics or information at the bottom of the screen.
 - **Split View**: Divides the screen into two or more resizable panels.
-- **Breadcrumbs**: Shows the user’s current location in a hierarchy, improving navigation and enhancing both SEO and accessibility by providing semantic structure and clear navigational aids.

 #### **High-Level Widgets**